International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/RulesOfProcedure/rules-of-procedure.md

 2. The **core Component Certification** is interoperability and security oriented and aims at checking the development and maintenance process as well as the implementation of a component.
 The Component Certification approach is represented by two dimensions:
 The depth of testing during evaluation increases with each of the three defined Assurance Levels.
-The three defined trust levels likewise increase with the security needs of the data owner or data consumer in the IDS.
+The three defined Trust Levels likewise increase with the security needs of the data owner or data consumer in the IDS.

 ### §1.3 Relationship to DIN EN ISO/IEC 17065 and 27001
 1. These Rules of Procedure are a certification program in the sense of ISO/IEC 17065.